andycroll/andycroll.com/_posts/2014/2014-10-21-benchmarking-each_with_object-against-inject-when-building-hashes-from-arrays.markdown

 I read [Better Hash Injection using each_with_object](http://technology.customink.com/blog/2014/10/14/better-hash-injection-using-each-with-object/) with interest.

-I'd long known that using Ruby's `Hash#merge!` rather than `Hash#merge` was much faster: merge hash in place in memory, don't copy and assign.
+I'd long known that using Ruby's `Hash#merge!` rather than `Hash#merge` was much faster: merge hash in place in memory, don’t copy and assign.
 I'd never come across `each_with_index` in the wild, _at least and remembered_.

 What a fool I've been.